brugr9/UEPluginVolumeCreator/README.md

 #### Terms of Location and Coordinate Systems

-Patient Coordinate System: Anatomical planes and terms of location on a person standing upright (cp. [mbbs]):
+Patient Coordinate System: Anatomical planes and terms of location on a person standing upright (cf. [mbbs]):

 * **Coronal Plane**: Frontal plane, separates in **Posterior (P)** towards back and **Anterior (A)** towards front.
 * **Sagittal Plane**: The median plane is a longitudinal plane, which separates the body into its **Left (L)** and **Right (R)** halves.
 A sagittal plane is any plane perpendicular to the median plane.